 - Properly train your husky

-- Exercise your husky sufficiently
+- Exercise you’re husky sufficiently

 - Start socializing early on

 From a young age, your husky puppy (female or male) will start showing signs of dominance and will be testing you.

 This dominance test can be seen in a lot of different actions and behavior and needs to be understood and addressed right from when you bring him home.